microsoft/cpp_client_telemetry/docs/Privacy-Settings.md

 # Diagnostic Level

 The C++ SDK provides support for Privacy Diagnostic Level markup for an event.
 A given event can have only one diagnostic level defined.
+If using the `SetPrivacyMetadata` API and not providing a Diagnostic Level, `PDL_OPTIONAL` value is used.

 To set the diagnostic level on an event, you can use the following syntax using the SetProperty method: